Here are answers to some questions you might have. If you don’t see your question listed here, then please contact us to ask directly.

 And don’t forget to subscribe to the Take Up Code podcast on iTunes.
 This is a free audio podcast you can listen to anytime.

 Right now, Take Up Code classes are taught by Wahid Tanner.
 This will change in the future as the demand for more classes increases.
 We always look for instructors who have at least 10 years of industry experience.

 More important than years of experience is that instructors have a joy and skill with teaching.
 It’s not enough to just be smart and experienced.
 Being an instructor requires an awareness of how different people learn and an ability to make a topic interesting and understandable to a wide range of students.

 Classes are going on at various times and this depends on the exact class.
 Many classes consist of several sessions so you’ll want to make sure to start with the first session of each class.
 The full schedule is available on the Events page.
 You can also see the available classes listed by topic on the Classes page.

 Some classes are designed to be taken together in order.
 That’s because the earlier classes explain skills that you’ll need in order to understand the later classes.
 The Essential 42 classes are like this.
 They show you how to code from step one when you still need to get your computer setup for coding.
-There’s a countdown timer on the home page that shows when the next Essential 42 classes begin.

 You will find that we will cover a lot in a short time so missing even 15 minutes could be substantial.
 Please try to be ready on time so that you’ll get the most out of the classes.